Homininae: Evolution of bipedalism

 Recent studies of Ardipithecus ramidus (4.4 million years old) and Orrorin tugenensis (6 million years old) suggest some degree of bipedalism.
 Australopithecus and early Paranthropus may have been bipedal.
 Very early hominins such as Ardipithecus ramidus may have possessed an arboreal type of bipedalism.

 The evolution of bipedalism encouraged multiple changes among hominins especially when it came to bipedalism in humans as they were now able to do many other things as they began to walk with their feet.
 These changes included the ability to now use their hands to create tools or carry things with their hands, the ability to travel longer distances at a faster speed, and the ability to hunt for food.
-According to researchers, humans were able to be bipedalists due to Darwin’s Principle of natural selection.
+According to researchers, humans were able to be bipedalists due to Darwin's Principle of natural selection.
+Darwin himself believed that larger brains in humans made an upright gait necessary, but had no hypothesis for how the mechanism evolved.

-The first every theory that introduced the origins of bipedalism was the Savannah hypothesis (Dart 1925.)
+The first major theory attempting to directly explanation the origins of bipedalism was the Savannah hypothesis (Dart 1925.)
 This theory hypothesized that hominins became bipedalists due to the environment of the Savanna such as the tall grass and dry climate.
 This was later proven to be incorrect due to fossil records that showed that hominins were still climbing trees during this era.

-The most recent and most accurate theory is the provisioning model that was established by Owen Lovejoy.
-He suggested that bipedalism was a result of sexual dimorphism in efforts to help with the collecting of food and to help women to be able to care for their offspring better as they can now use their hands to hold them.
-In this model men were the providers leaving their responsibilities to be protectors and providers of food and shelter.
-On the other hand, women were the care takers and had the responsibility to nourish, groom and care for their children.
+Anthropologist Owen Lovejoy has suggested that bipedalism was a result of sexual dimorphism in efforts to help with the collecting of food.
+In his Male Provisioning Hypothesis introduced in 1981, lowered birth rates in early hominids increased pressure on males to provide for females and offspring.
+While females groomed and cared for their children with the family group, males ranged to seek food and returned bipadally with full arms.
+Males who could better provide for females in this model were more likely to mate and produce offspring.

-Further information supporting the evolution of bipedalism includes an article written by Haile-Selassie on the impact of Australopithecus anamensis in human evolution which goes into detail discussing how A. anamensis which is in the subfamily Homininae were one of the first hominins to evolve into obligate bipedalists.
+Anthropologist Yohannes Haile-Selassie, an expert on Australopithecus anamensis, discusses the evidence that Australopithecus were one of the first hominins to evolve into obligate bipedalists.
 The remains of this subfamily are very important in the field of research as it presents possible information regarding how these primates adapted from tree life to terrestrial life.
-This was a huge adaptation as it encouraged many evolutionary changes within humans including the ability to use their hand to make tools and gather food, as well as a larger brain development due to their change in diet.
+This was a huge adaptation as it encouraged many evolutionary changes within hominins including the ability to use their hand to make tools and gather food, as well as a larger brain development due to their change in diet.